 As a Forty Plusser I don’t always see the beauty in life.
 Yes, I have to confess: There are days when I just feel bitter, depressed, full of anger(almost rage) and maybe just plain ungrateful!
-When I am having one of “those days” nothing “dazzles my senses”.
+When I am having one of “those days” nothing “dazzle my senses”.
 I am just grumpy.
-Not a nice example to humankind at all!
+Not a nice example for mankind at all!
 Yesterday was one of “those”days.
 I went for a walk in my garden and stumbled upon this magnificent flower!
-Tillandsa Stricta, a kind of air plant.
-This plant just breathe air – just like I must learn to just breathe and let life be!
+Tillandsa Stricta, a type of air plant.
+This plant just breathes air – just like I must learn to just breathe and let life be!
 My mood immediately spiked from being a horrible person to kind of being “normal”again.
 Yes, the sight of a beautiful flower did the trick!
 Not like 100% effective change, but it really made a difference!

 That is the trick: Really try to find and admire the beauty in everything around you.
 We as human beings are drawn to beauty.
 Beauty is not superficial.
 Beauty can be found in everything from feelings, sounds, sights and touch.
 Stop for a second.
 Admire stuff.
 We are surrounded by beautiful things but don’t always captivate it.
 The fact is that beauty sometimes depends a lot on your state of mind.
 It may be necessary to look inside and find beauty in yourself first!
 Sounds easy hey?
 Try to find beauty in ordinary things.
 Try to find inner peace, try to be calm and try to find peace (not a piece of cake!!).